stamen/media-harvesters/README.md

 harvest ye photos
 ------------------------------------------
-With the database setup, the next move is to run the Node.js harvesters which query Flickr, Foursquare or Instagram for photos related to the park areas that were loaded.
+With the database setup, the next step is to run the Node.js harvesters which query Flickr, Foursquare or Instagram for photos related to the loaded park areas.
+We can kick off these harvesters using `foreman` commands such as:

+    ```bash
+    $ foreman run instagram
+    ```

-We can kick off these harvesters using `foreman` commands such as `$ foreman run instagram`.
-For future consideration, note that the `foreman` harvester commands will automatically run the table creation and loading `make` commands that we manually called [Getting Started Locally](#getting-started-locally) above.
+For future consideration, note that the `foreman` harvester commands will run the table creation and loading `make` commands that we manually called in [Getting Started Locally](#getting-started-locally) above.
 So you can rely on only running `foreman` from now on.
 Review the harvester-specific sections [Foursquare Harvesting](#foursquare-harvesting), [Flickr Harvesting](#flickr-harvesting), [Instagram Harvesting](#instagram-harvesting) for instructions on running each